nomandhoni-cs/myJavaScriptJourney/README.md

 # myJavaScript
 In this repository I will share the JavaScript code from my Beginning
-## A huge thanks to GTitHub Copilot to helping me to comment inside of code
+## A huge thanks to GitHub Copilot to helping me to comment inside of code
+### Introduction to JavaScript
+Topics:
+- Array
+- Bolean Variable
+- Number Variable
+- Operators
+### JavaScript Fundamentals
+Topics:
+-